 "Social skills are necessary for school success.
 They affect how you do on the playground, in the classroom, in the workplace" --Dr. Barbara Howard an assistant professor of pediatrics at the Johns Hopkins School of Medicine and an expert on behavior and development."
 The New York Times

 There is a maximum of 8 children per group.

-- How to make an efficient, private password
+- How to make new friends

 *we are a nut-free environment and can accommodate dietary needs (please indicate on registration form)